Central Highlands Weather

 Central Highlands Forecast

 Friday Sunny.
-Areas of morning frost in the south.
-Light winds becoming SE 15 to 25 km/h during the morning then becoming light during the day.
+Light winds becoming S 15 to 20 km/h during the morning then becoming light during the day.

 Central Highlands Weather Forecasts